 There is no automatic transfer of credit toward degree requirements.
 Only earned graduate credit with a grade of B or higher in biblical studies from a regionally accredited institution may be considered.
-Transfer credit is limited to a maximum of six semester hours and must be approved by the director of graduate studies in consultation with the KGST faculty.
+Transfer credit is limited to a maximum of six (6) semester hours and must be approved by the dean.